reskinder/Rev-Project2-Technology/README.md

     - How does the popularity of products change throughout the year?
 Per Country?
     - Which locations see the highest traffic of sales?
     - What times have the highest traffic of sales?
 Per Country?
+  - Extra Marketing Questions Created
+    - Which is the most common form of payment failure?
+    - Which is the most common form of payment method?
+    - Which website had the most sales?
 - Tech Stack
   - Git/GitHub
   - VS Code